Thai partner requirements under Thai law: what foreign investors must know

 Why having a thai Partner is critical for establishing a company in Thailand ?

-This article offers a comprehensive legal explanation of why teaming with a Thai colleague is imperative, the constraints imposed by the Foreign Business Act, the strict prohibition of proxy structures, exemptions under the Foreign Business Permit and Board of Investment, and the legal protections available to foreign shareholders.
+This article provides a comprehensive legal explanation of why teaming with a Thai colleague is imperative, the constraints of the Foreign Business Act, the strict prohibition of proxy structures, exemptions under the Foreign Business Permit and Board of Investment, and the legal protections available to foreign shareholders.

 Table of Contents